-T.Malfunction Malfunction due to Environmental Stress
+T.Malfunction

-An attacker may cause a malfunction of TSF or of the Security IC Embedded Software by applying environmental stress in order to (i) deactivate or modify security features or security services of the TOE or (ii) deactivate or modify functions of the Security IC Embedded Software.
+Malfunction due to Environmental Stress An attacker may cause a malfunction of TSF or of the Security IC Embedded Software by applying environmental stress in order to (i) modify security services of the TOE or (ii) modify functions of the Security IC Embedded Software (iii) deactivate or affect security mechanisms of the TOE to enable attacks disclosing or manipulating the User Data or the Security IC Embedded Software.
 This may be achieved by operating the Security IC outside the normal operating conditions (Numbers 1, 2 and 9 in Figure 5).